nilearn/nilearn/CONTRIBUTING.rst

   publications)

-* It must have a concrete use case, illustrated with a simple example in the nilearn documentation to teach it easily to end-users.
+* It must have a concrete use case, illustrated with a simple example in the Nilearn documentation to teach it easily to end-users.

-* It must be thouroughly tested, and respect coding conventions of the existing codebase.
+* It must be thoroughly tested, and respect coding conventions of the existing codebase.

 * Features introducing new dependencies will generally not be accepted.